iFaxity/interlinqed/README.md

 However to fully support TypeScript this is a functional library that uses a chaining method to chain together the different functions, hence the name **interlinqed**, check the [examples](#examples) section for more specific details.

 The target browsers are IE9+ or any ES5 compatible browser version.

-A full list of functions and the typedocs will be available soon.

 Installation
 --------------------------